anvilproject/anvil-portal/content/content-guide/creating-content.md

 ### Creating a New Page
 For new pages, it may be helpful to start writing first in google doc or other word processor that has both a spell checker and the ability to solicit reviews from peers.

-Once the page has has taken shape, it can be copied into a markdown file and markdown elements applied.
+Once the page has taken shape, it can be copied into a markdown file and markdown elements applied.
 For details see [Creating a New Page](/content-guide/creating-a-new-page)

 ## Getting Content Reviewed